-- Are more accident prone
+- Is more accident prone

-- Are more clumsy
+- Is more clumsy

 Signs and symptoms of sensory processing issues are not limited to the five major senses of sight, smell, taste, touch and hearing.
-It also includes lesser-known senses such as Interoception (helps you understand and feel what’s going on in your body), proprioception (body awareness or a sense that tell us where our body parts are) and the vestibular sense (helps keep you stable and upright)
+It also includes lesser-known senses such as interception (helps you understand and feel what’s going on in your body), proprioception (body awareness or a sense that tell us where our body parts are) and the vestibular sense (helps keep you stable and upright)

 Treatment for sensory processing issues?

-sensory processing issues are usually treated through therapy.
+Sensory processing issues are usually treated through therapy.
 Therapy sessions led by a trained therapist can help children manage the challenges they are facing.
 There are different types of therapy currently being used to treat sensory processing issues:

-- Sensory integration therapy: This type of therapy teaches a child to experience stimuli without feeling overwhelmed through different types of activities.
+This type of therapy teaches a child to experience stimuli without feeling overwhelmed through different types of activities.
 A therapist can help a child deal with different sensory stimuli and help them formulate regular, everyday responses towards sensory inputs.

-- Occupational therapy: A child might also need occupational therapy to help with symptoms related to sensory processing issues.
+A child might also need occupational therapy to help with symptoms related to sensory processing issues.
 OT can help with fine motor skills, gross motor skills and teach everyday skills to children with sensory processing issues.